 16. Run Backup Plugin During Low Traffic Time

-On your WordPress website, there are many tasks that run in the and among them are backups.
-Backups use a lot of server resources, and it can really hurt your website performance.
+On your WordPress website, there are many tasks that run, and among them are backups.
+Backups use a lot of server resources, and can really hurt your website performance.

 Since it can slow down your website, you can run backups during low traffic time.
 This way, your visitors won’t feel a dip in performance, and your important data will remain secure.

 For instance, instead of running backups every day during peak traffic hours, you can schedule them to run on specific days and at a certain time to ensure fast website speed.

 17. Use Lazy Load to Improve Website Speed